Swell61/CDR760Mod/README.md

-Please head over to the Wiki to find out more infomration about this project
+Please head over to the Wiki to find out more information about this project

 [About this project](https://gitlab.bingbong.epac.to/Samwell61/cdr760mod/wikis/About-this-project)